 - Cherries: Sweet and bright red cherries are so delicious in this spread!
 Use fresh cherries when they are in season or otherwise grab a bag of frozen ones.
 Their unique sweet taste helps tamper the bitterness from the orange zest and balances the flavors.

-- Chia seeds: No pectin in there!
+- Chia seeds: You won't need any pectin for this recipe!
 With a little resting time, the chia seeds thicken the mixture into a jam consistency, no cooking required.
 You will get tons of omega-3 and fiber in bonus.

-- Liquid sweetener: Skip the big load of white sugar that is traditionally used to make marmalade and add a hint of either maple syrup or agave nectar instead.
-You won’t need much added sweetener since the orange and the cherries are already sweet enough.
+- Liquid sweetener: You won't need much added sweetener since the orange and the cherries are already sweet enough.

 Making marmalade is complicated, isn't it?